jrnold/r4ds-exercise-solutions/docs/visualize.md

 By default, `coord_map()` uses the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection).
 However, this projection must be applied to all geoms in the plot.
 `coord_quickmap()` uses a faster, but approximate map projection.
 This approximation ignores the curvature of Earth and adjusts the map for the  latitude/longitude ratio.
-This transformation is quicker than the because the shapes do not need to be transformed.
+This transformation is quicker than `coord_map()` because the coordinates of the individual geoms do not need to be transformed.

 The **ggplot2** [documentation](http://docs.ggplot2.org/current/coord_map.html)
 contains more information on and examples for these two functions.